BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 !img("azurine_574_1.png")

-In the top left corner, a building is unlocked (16) and contains a *Glitter Ball*, which is a custom ball that either has a high catch rate on shiny Pokemon or has a normal catch rate but *turns the Pokemon it catches shiny*.
+In the top left corner, a building is unlocked (16) and contains a *Glitter Ball*, which is a custom ball that either has a high catch rate on shiny Pokémon or has a normal catch rate but *turns the Pokémon it catches shiny*.
 Very cool.
 Head down from here onto technically a new map.

 !img("azurine_558_1.png")

-On this map, you'll find a hidden *Ultra Ball*, *Ether*, *Awakening*, and *Poke Ball*.
+On this map, you'll find a hidden *Ultra Ball*, *Ether*, *Awakening*, and *Poké Ball*.

 In the top right corner, enter an unlocked building (17) to get the *Splash Plate* as well as hidden *Salt-Water Taffy* and a *Blue Shard*.
-Down and right from here you'll reach a large unlocked building (18) containing a *Relic Silver* as well as hidden *Red-Hots*, *Pokesnax*, and the *K22 Key*.
+Down and right from here you'll reach a large unlocked building (18) containing a *Relic Silver* as well as hidden *Red-Hots*, *Pokésnax*, and the *K22 Key*.
 We can unlock the K33 building to the left from here to get a *Relic Copper* as well as a hidden *Purple Shard* and *Common Candy*.
 In this building you can also talk to the upper left cabinet and use an antidote to get a **Mudkip**!

 Enter the building to the left (19) to get a hidden *Blue Shard*, *Purple Shard* and the *K5 Key*.
 Left and up from here you can enter the K22 building to get a *Relic Copper* as well as a hidden *Blue Shard* and the *K2 Key*.
 Head all the way up in the underwater section and enter K2 to get the hidden *F10 Key*.
 Around to the right you can enter K5 and get a *Max Revive*.
 Nice.